Gymnasium (school): Nordic and Baltic countries

 In Denmark, Estonia, the Faroe Islands, Finland, Greenland, Iceland, Latvia, Norway and Sweden, gymnasium consists of three years, usually starting at the year the students turn 16 years old after nine or ten years of primary school.
-In Lithuania the gymnasium usually consists of four years of schooling starting at the age of 15–16, the last year roughly corresponding to the first year of college.
+In Lithuania, the gymnasium usually consists of four years of schooling starting at the age of 15–16, the last year roughly corresponding to the first year of college.

 Most gymnasiums in the Nordic countries are free.
 Universal student grants are also available in certain countries for students over 18.

 In Denmark (see also Gymnasium (Denmark)), there are four kinds of gymnasiums: STX (Regular Examination Programme), HHX (Higher Business Examination Programme), HTX (Higher Technical Examination Programme) and HF (Higher Preparatory Examination Programme).
 HF is only two years, instead of the three required for STX, HHX, and HTX.
-All four type of gymnasiums theoretically gives the same eligibility for university.
+All different types of gymnasiums (except for HF) theoretically gives the same eligibility for university.
 However, because of the different subjects offered, students may be better qualified in an area of further study.
 E.g. HHX students have subjects that make them more eligible for studies such as business studies or economics at university, while HTX offer applied science and mathematics that benefit studies in Science or Engineering.
-There is also EUX, which takes four years and ends with both the STX exam and status as a journeyman of a craft.
-Compared to the somewhat equivalent A-levels in the UK, Danish gymnasia have more mandatory subjects.
-The subjects are divided into levels, where A-levels run through all three years, B-levels two years and C-levels one year (apart from PE which exists as a C-level lasting tree years).
+There is also EUX, which takes four to five years and ends with both the HTX (or HHX for EUX-business) exam and status as a journeyman of a craft.
+Compared to the somewhat equivalent A-levels in the UK, Danish gymnasiums have more mandatory subjects.
+The subjects are divided into levels, where A-levels usually run through all three years, B-levels usually two years and C-levels one year (apart from PE which exists as a C-level lasting tree years).